Built-ins

 string.

-value must be between 0 and 360.
-The saturation
+The hue value must be between 0 and 360.
+The saturation,

 Mozilla Developer documentation on the